INVESTMENT ANALYSIS & VALUATION OF THE CANNABIS INDUSTRY

 We charge a specific and transparent fee for skeptical, rigorous, proprietary professional-grade research on the cannabis sector that we think will add value to the investment process.

 With over two decades of investing experience primarily at long/short equity hedge funds, we basically write what we would want to know as investors ourselves to select longer term winners, avoid long term losers, navigate regulatory changes within a multi-decade secular growth theme, and remain invested amidst volatility.

-As described below, we do not write favorably in exchange for payment, underwriting, trading, and have no advertising.
-Any operating companies and corporate development teams that subscribe do not gain editorial favoritism, and subscribe to better allocate their own capital and understand how professional investors will view their strategies and valuations.
+As described below, we do not write favorably in exchange for payment by companies and have no advertising.
+Any operating companies and corporate development teams that subscribe do not gain editorial favoritism; they subscribe to better allocate their own capital and understand how professional investors will view their strategies and valuations.